- November 2017

+There are five regions for this hypothesis.
 First, terrorists achieve sensational press from attacking hotels.
 These operations usually reap high casualties, and they subsequently spread fear by grabbing headlines for months on end.
 The ISIS attack on the Riu Imperial Marhaba in Sousse, Tunisia, on 26 June 2015 proves this point.
 If al Shabaab believes it can achieve similar headlines by attacking a regional venue such as a posh hotel in Kenya, then it might not geographically restrict itself.

 Second, al Shabaab striking an international venue beyond the immediate region is possible (but less likely) as the organization has networks overseas in places like Minneapolis in the United States.
 This is demonstrated by al Shabaab’s covert recruiting cells there that have netted more than 30 Somali-Americans to serve as combatants in Somalia.
 It should be noted, however, that al Shabaab has not yet carried out such an international operation.